-- A student repeating a course must complete the course within the maximum time frame allowed for program completion. - 2.
+- 1. A student repeating a course must complete the course within the maximum time frame allowed for program completion. - 2.
 A student shall take a course no more than two (2) times.
 If the student is not successful during his/her second time taking a course, he/she shall be dismissed from the program.
 (See re-admission policy) - 3.
-Depending on the repeat course schedule and the type of course being repeated the student may not graduate with the class they are enrolled in. - 4.
-There shall be a charge for repeating a course. - 5.
-Financial Aid shall pay for one repeated course if the student has funds available.
+The student repeating a class will not graduate with their original cohort. - 4.
+There shall be a charge for repeating a course.